This Must Be the Place

 Sometimes you just need to get out of the city.
 The crowds, the congestion, the options — it gets oppressive, and you need a break from the noise.
 Sometimes you need a place like Marfa, even if Marfa doesn’t need you.

 City life assaults from the outside, heaping itself upon you.
 But out in the high desert of West Texas everything stands back, gives space, and asks you to work from the inside.
 What can you bring to this?
-It’s a lovely challenge, and I was most interested in what Liz Lambert and the Bunkhouse hotel gang had brought.
-Their contribution is El Cosmico, a collection of unique lodgings so perfectly suited to their surroundings you could almost imagine them having been there forever.
+It’s a lovely challenge.
+I was most interested in what Liz Lambert and the Bunkhouse hotel gang had brought; their contribution is El Cosmico, a collection of unique lodgings so perfectly suited to their surroundings you could almost imagine them having been there forever.

 El Cosmico - Marfa Texas